yannikkellerde/AI-Snip/README.md

 a) right-click on clippy in your system tray and then click `AI Snip`
 b) Press `CTRL+SHIFT+A`

 During snipping, you are by default in explaination mode.
-When you snip a region, clippy will pop up after a few seconds and explain whatever you clipped.
+When you snip a region, clippy will pop up after a few seconds and explain whatever you snipped.

 There are various hotkeys available while snipping:
 * **D**: Toggles clippy (always starts on)